skalenetwork/mirage-manager/docs/DKG.md

 ### isNodeBroadcasted

+Checks if a node has broadcast its data for a DKG round

 ```solidity
 function isNodeBroadcasted(DkgId dkg, NodeId node) external view returns (bool broadcasted)
 ```

-Checks if a node has broadcast its data for a DKG round

-_Returns true if the node's hashed data is stored in the round_
+**dev:** _Returns true if the node's hashed data is stored in the round_

 #### Parameters